Dhruv0x01/javascript-fundamentals/README.md

 18 - for loop

+19 - functions

+20 - variable scope
 (New topics are added as I continue learning.)

 ### Projects

 01 - Counter Program

-02 - Temperature Converter
+02 - Random Number Generator

-03 - Random Number Generator
+03 - Number Guessing game

 (New projects are added as I continue building.)